EryiXie/PlaneRecNet/README.md

 3rd.
 Nov.
 2021: Nice to know that "prn" or "PRN" is a forbidden name in Windows.

 4th.
 Nov.
 2021: For inference, input image will be resized to max(H, W) == cfg.max_size, and reserve the aspect ratio.
 Update enviroment.yml, so that newest GPU can run it as well.

-24th.Jan.2022: Add "auto padding" for simple_inference.py, fix misimplemented mAP metric (very sorry about that, how can I be that careless?) and update results table.
+24th.Jan.2022: Add "auto padding" function to simple_inference.py, fixed config invalid in eval.py, **fixed misimplemented mAP metric** (very sorry about that, how can I be that careless?) and update results table.
 Upload evaluation annotation samples of ScanNet dataset.
+(Next update, I will fix pathing issue and distributed data parallel issue.)
 # Installation
 ## Install environment:
 - Clone this repository and enter it: